- Home

 I. Purpose

 The purpose of this procedure is to define the concept and various forms of cost sharing and to describe institutional processes for the consistent and uniform treatment of cost sharing throughout the life of an award.
-The acceptance and inclusion of cost sharing on sponsored projects has a significant financial impact on the department providing the funds and on the University as a whole, including the calculation of the institution’s Facilities & Administrative Cost Rate.
-Therefore, per the Faculty Handbook (5.2.7.1) any cost sharing commitments must be requested and documented at the time of proposal submission.
+The acceptance and inclusion of cost sharing on sponsored projects has a significant financial impact on the department providing the funds and on the University as a whole, including the calculation of the institution’s Facilities & Administrative (F&A) Cost Rate.
+Therefore, per the Research Policy Manual, any cost sharing commitments must be requested and documented at the time of proposal submission.

 Cost sharing is the financial and non-financial support contributed by the University or a third-party to a sponsored project in order to complete the project’s statement of work.
 When cost sharing is required by the sponsor as a condition of the award, it should only occur to the extent necessary to meet the project’s scope of work.
 Any other proposals of cost sharing must be requested by the Principal Investigator (PI) and approved by appropriate Management Center leadership at time of proposal.
 If proposed cost sharing is accepted by a sponsor, the University must document, meet and track these costs in a consistent manner.